Used Airbus for sale, one careful owner - contact Boeing

-Boeing (BA.N) may soon be looking for buyers for long-range passenger jets built by arch-rival Airbus EAD.PA under a rare trade-in deal with China's third largest airline that underscores all-out competition between the planemakers.
+April 30 Boeing may soon be looking for buyers for long-range passenger jets built by arch-rival Airbus under a rare trade-in deal with China's third largest airline that underscores all-out competition between the planemakers.

 Airbus has itself agreed to take back the other half of China Eastern's A340 fleet as part of a separate deal to sell 15 A330 jets, but faces likely delays in getting the deal done due to a row between China and Europe over emissions.